Hugh Roe O'Donnell: Music

 Peter McEnery portrayed O'Donnell in The Fighting Prince of Donegal (1966).

 Novels

-Novels based on O'Donnell's life (particularly centred on his escape from Dublin Castle) include O'Donel of Destiny (Mary Kiely, 1939), Red Hugh, Prince of Donegal (Robert T Reilly, 1957) and Red Hugh: The Kidnap of Hugh O'Donnell (Deborah Lisson, 1999).
+Novels based on O'Donnell's life (particularly centred on his escape from Dublin Castle) include The Flight of the Eagle (Standish James O'Grady, 1897), O'Donel of Destiny (Mary Kiely, 1939), Red Hugh, Prince of Donegal (Robert T Reilly, 1957) and Red Hugh: The Kidnap of Hugh O'Donnell (Deborah Lisson, 1999).

 Screen

-Hugh O'Donnell was portrayed by English actor Peter McEnery in the 1966 Disney adventure film The Fighting Prince of Donegal, which was based on Robert T. Reilly's 1957 book.
+English actor Peter McEnery portrayed Hugh O'Donnell in the 1966 Disney adventure film The Fighting Prince of Donegal, which was based on Robert T. Reilly's 1957 book.
 Dominic Moore portrayed O'Donnell in the 2001 RTÉ docudrama The Battle of Kinsale.